 This is a deliciously simple recipe that can be made on short notice and is best with small home grown potatoes of any colour.

 This recipe can be made using tiny store bought “new” potatoes if you don’t have any left from the garden.
-They should be no larger than a ping-pong ball or cut to that size.
+They shouldn’t be larger than a ping-pong ball or cut to be about that size.

 Boil the potatoes until tender in a large pot of salted boiling water.
 When tested with a toothpick it should slide easily through, but not disintegrate.
 It should still have some structure.